StafMumtaz/healthcare-computational-projects/README.md

 # Healthcare Computational Projects

 ## Overview
-This is a repository made soley for my Palantir application to demonstrate some code in previous healthcare and neuroscience related computational projects.
+This is a repository to demonstrate some code in previous healthcare and neuroscience related computational projects.
 Code will not function directly from repository but will contain demonstrations of inputs and outputs.

 ## Projects Included